 - For a nutritious snack, opt for a homemade milkshake.
-Blend 1 cup of NIDO® fortified with FORTIGROW milk with a banana and oats.
+Blend 1 cup of NIDO® fortified milk in powder with a banana and oats.

 - Stick to water.
 Ban colas, sweetened tetrapak juices and sports drinks at home.
 Even if we give our child fruit juice at home, we should make sure it’s unsweetened.